pachterlab/kite/README.md

 FeatureBarcodes.csv: path to a .csv-formatted file containing Feature Barcode names and sequences

 --t2g     Filepath for newly generated .t2g file.
 Default ./FeaturesMismatch.t2g <br>
 --fa      Filepath for newly generated .fa file.
 Default ./FeaturesMismatch.fa <br>
 --header  Optional flag.
 Use --header if your CSV file contains a header. <br>
 --quiet   Optional flag.
 Do not print run information to standard out

-returns FeaturesMismatch.t2g FeaturesMismatch.fa files saved to the working directory
+returns "mismatch" fasta and t2g files saved to the specified directory

 ### NOTE: Use only odd values for k-mer length during `kallisto index`
 To avoid potential pseudoalignment errors arising from inverted repeats, kallisto only accepts odd values for the k-mer length `-k`.
 If your Feature Barcodes have an even length, just add an appropriate constant base on one side and follow the protocol as suggested.
 For example, append an __A__ base to the CD3_TotalSeqB barcode AACAAGACCCTTGAG → AACAAGACCCTTGAGA.
 Adding constant bases in this way increases specificity and may be useful for experiments with low sequencing quality or very short Feature Barcodes.